halogenalkanes from alcohols

 H2SO4(aq) + HBr(aq) → NaHSO4(s) + HBr(g)

-We can make use this reactions to form a bromoalkane.
-If a mixture of 50% sulfuric acid and sodium bromide in place in a pear shaped flask and then an alcohol such as butan-1-ol is added and the mixture heated under reflux conditions for approximately 45 minutes then the halogenalkane 1-bromobutane will be produced in the flask.
+We can make use of this reactions to form a bromoalkane.
+If a mixture of 50% sulfuric acid and sodium bromide in place in a pear shaped flask and then an alcohol such as butan-1-ol is added and the mixture heated under reflux conditions (as shown opposite) for approximately 45 minutes then the halogenalkane 1-bromobutane will be produced in the flask.

 CH3CH2CH2CH2OH(aq) + HBr(aq) → CH3CH2CH2CH2Br (l) + H2O(l)